Alestrix/venusos2influx/README.md

 ## Purpose

-`bat2influx` reads the battery's (DC) voltage, current, power, and state-of-charge (SOC) from a Victron Energy VenusOS battery inverter/charger and the voltage, current and both active and apparent power from the AC side and stores the values into an Influx database.
+`bat2influx` reads the battery's (DC) voltage, current, power, and state-of-charge (SOC) from a Victron Energy VenusOS battery inverter/charger and the voltage, current and both active and apparent power and frequence from the AC side and stores the values into an Influx database.
 From there the user is free to use thease measurements to their liking, like displaying in a Grafana dashboard.

 ## How it works